deepset-ai/haystack/docs/_src/api/api/generator.md

 def predict(query: str, documents: List[Document], top_k: Optional[int] = None)
 ```

-Use loaded QA model to generate Answers for a query based on the supplied list of Documents.
+Use the loaded QA model to generate Answers for a query based on the Documents it receives.

 Returns dictionaries containing Answers.
 Note that OpenAI doesn't return scores for those Answers.